-Codex CLI can emit traces, metrics, OTel log records with event names and attributes.
-You can track API requests, tool invocations, token usage, MCP calls, across an organization by exporting telemetry data through OpenTelemetry.
+Codex CLI can export traces, metrics, OTel log records with event names and attributes.
+With that telemetry, you can track API requests, tool invocations, token usage, MCP calls and run latency.

-This article covers local setup for OpenTelemetry stack and Codex CLI configuration for OTel.
-It should help you explore the traces, logs and metrics, prepare some dashboards and find answers to questions like:
+This article walks through a local OpenTelemetry stack and Codex CLI configuration needed to send telemetry to it.
+The setup should help you explore the traces, logs and metrics, build dashboards and answer questions such as:

 Traces

-While Codex CLI emits traces, those are not fully documented and you currently can’t find official list of trace span names.
+While Codex CLI can export traces, its trace spans are not fully documented, and there is no official list of span names.

 • session lifecycle related (useful for knowing when turn begins and ends)